theNewDynamic/aba-icc/_cases-events/abu-garda-events-bahr-idriss-abu-garda.md

 ---

 Pre-Trial Chamber I issued a sealed summons for Abu Garda on May 7, 2009, which was unsealed on May 17, 2009.
-Charges against him were not confirmed on October 29, 2009.
+Charges against him were declined to be confirmed on October 29, 2009.